Asghar Farhadi: 2018–present

 In 2018, Farhadi directed his eighth feature film titled, Everybody Knows starring Javier Bardem, Penélope Cruz and Ricardo Darin.
 The film, a Spanish psychological thriller, debuted at the 71st Cannes Film Festival where it played in the competition for the Palme d'Or.
 At the Toronto premiere of Everybody Knows, the director shared with Ikon London Magazine his plans to "Come to London West End with his play".
 He said "I know there is a lot of great plays every day.
 And I wish one day I do a play there.
 It is not far.
 It is our plan."
 The film has earned critical acclaim earning a 78% on Rotten Tomatoes, with critics praising the two leads but adding that the film is below Farhadi's usually high standards.

 A Hero is Farhadi's 9th feature film.
 Alexandre Mallet-Guy co-produced the work.
 This film was shot in Marvdasht, Iran, and narrates a social theme.
 In this film, Amir Jadidi, Mohsen Tanabandeh, Fereshteh Sadre Orafaee, Sarina Farhadi and Sahar Goldoust play roles.
 The film was introduced as the representative of Iranian cinema on 20 October 2021, to compete in the 94th Academy Awards.

 In April 2022, The Hollywood Reporter mistakenly reported that Farhadi had been found guilty, when in fact he was indicted by an Iranian court on charges of plagiarism for allegedly stealing the premise for A Hero from an earlier documentary made by Azadeh Masihzadeh, a former film student of Farhadi.
 In October 2022, The New Yorker published an article, which included more information about the case and exclusive interviews with those who had previously worked with Farhadi.
 The case came before the criminal court; if he had been convicted, Farhadi could have faced up to three years in prison.
 In March 2024, an Iranian court issued a verdict acquitting Farhadi of the plagiarism allegations, based on the review by several University of Tehran copyright law experts and other experts.

+On 3 February 2026, Farhadi was among several figures in the Iranian film industry who signed a statement supporting the 2025–2026 Iranian protests and condemning the government's response to them.

+Farhadi presented his new film Parallel Tales in competition at the 2026 Cannes Film Festival.

+During the festival, he condemned both the bombing of civilians in Iran and the repression of demonstrators, describing these events as “extremely cruel and tragic.